wustlcse237sp20/project-arora-dakich-kunen237project/README.md

 - Time traveler tests completed.
 - Verbose console output.

-User stories to be completed next iteration:

-- Real names for equities.
-- Real names for clients.
-- Files for equity and client names.
-- Include more specialized tests.
-- Merge with user interface.
-- Improve user interface aesthetics.
-- Error checking/exceptions.
-- Random input generator.
-- Ability to input file names in command line arguments.

-Is there anything that you implemented but doesn't currently work?

-- The UI is displayed but is not functional.

 What commands are needed to compile and run your code from the command line?
-- We are including a script that will run the code and display the output.
+- We are including a script that will run the code and display the user interface.
-- This includes a nonfunctional UI appearing.
-- Please note that there are  multiple tests in the code that follow TTD guidelines but in order to run them you must use intellij.
 - You cannot use eclipse because our project was developed in intellij.

 Summary: